IsacKun220/com1001/FAQ.md

 ### I cannot clone my team's repository.

+You keep getting asked for your password, but you're getting error messages.
+This is because GitLab uses SSH keys to authenticate you rather than passwords.
-This is probably because you did not set up GitLab with your Codio SSH keys last semester.
+If you're being asked for your password, it's probably because you did not set up GitLab with your Codio SSH keys last semester.
 That is, you didn't complete both parts of Unit 8, which is about Git.
 I'd strongly recommend you go back and do both of these units, because Git is very important this semester.

 To set up your SSH keys, sign into Codio, then click your username in the bottom left profile.
 Under "My Account", there should be a menu item called "SSH Keys".